 I got this on a '45 record when a kidling, given to me by a friend of my father, Newton Minow.
 (Yes, the father of the oft-mentioned here Nell.)
 He had been involved in the Adlai Stevenson campaign, and then worked for Kennedy.
 As you can probably figure out, he got rewarded with a choice position, as chairman of the FCC.

-So, here again is Frank Sinatra singing "High Hopes," with music by Jimmy Van Heusen and lyrics (most likely) by Sammy Cahn.
+So, here again is Frank Sinatra singing "High Hopes," with music by Jimmy Van Heusen and new lyrics (most likely) by Sammy Cahn, who co-wrote the original song.
 Just not the version you know or likely have ever heard before.